Identifying your work experienceFind a job

 There's no such thing as an inexperienced graduate.

 Whether you've studied English, Engineering, Medicine, or Philosophy, your time as a student will have helped you gain valuable skills that you can apply to the demands of the working world.
 Even if you have no 'work experience' to put on your CV, you have plenty to offer.

 The easiest way to take stock of these skills is to consider your time at university as if it had been a job.
-Ask yourself what did I do, what did I learn, and how did I learn it?
-If you take this approach when thinking about the skills required section of a job description, you might find you are in a better position than you first thought.

 Ask yourself: what did I do, what did I learn, and how did I learn it?

-Don't forget to think about what you've gained from your specific subject area.
-Whether it is English, Psychology, Economics, Maths or a Science, as a graduate you've got a wealth of skills that can be moulded to the needs of prospective employers.
+Whatever you studied, as a graduate you've got a wealth of skills that can be moulded to the needs of prospective employers.